-Dumbbell Deadlifts
+Dumbbell Deadlift

 The Dumbbell Deadlift targets the glutes, hamstrings, and lower back by lifting the dumbbells from the floor through hip extension.
+It is a beginner-friendly hinge pattern for developing posterior chain strength.

 Category